Conference

 Register

-Registration for the main Typographics 2026 conference is now open, with significant early-bird discounts available before the full schedule is announced.
+Registration for the main Typographics 2026 conference is now open, with discounts available for students, educators, and group ticket bundles.

-Conference regstration is separate from the Workshops & Tours, TypeLab, or Book Fair.
+Conference regstration is separate from the Workshops & Tours and TypeLab.
 You must register for those events separately.

 For full-time matriculated students currently enrolled in college.
 Please be prepared to show valid student ID card at check in.